greshbasic/greshbasic/README.md

 # 💫 About Me:
-Previous Neuroscience major turned Computer Science Major
+In my final year of a B.S. in Computer Science at the University of Minnesota - Twin Cities!

 ## 🌐 Socials: